All code must validate cleanly (no errors or warnings) through the

 Step 1: Spacing

-Your first task is to define element rules to add spacing throughout the
+Your task in this step is to define element rules to add spacing throughout

-that use only the following CSS properties (or variations, such as
+the following CSS properties (or variations, such as margin-top

 , etc.):